WillPall/RubyMUD/README.md

 ## Getting Started

-1. Ensure you're using ruby 3.2.2 or later, and `bundle install``
+1. Ensure you're using ruby 3.2.2 or later, and `bundle install`
 1. Run `rake db:setup` to create the database with an admin user
-1. Run `ruby_mud.rb` from the parent directory
+1. Run `./ruby_mud.rb` from the parent directory
 1. You should be able to `telnet localhost 34119` to connect to the server

 ### Default Admin User